jmjry/feed/README.md

 ## Testing

 Content regarding testing processes undertaken eg: How each feature works as planned, how the site looks on different devices, bugs found & how they were overcome.
 If section is too long create seperate document with link provided.

+### Responsiveness Testing

+* All responsiveness testing was done in the Google Chrome devtool.
+As I designed my website for desktop, I used media queries across the site to ensure that the website remained responsive at widths all the way down to 320px.
+* After my testing I decided that in the future I will initially design for mobile and then work the responsiveness up.

 ### Validator testing